-- 1. In foil, only touches which arrive on the target are counted as valid. - 2.
-The target in foil excludes the limbs and the head.
+1. The valid target in foil excludes the limbs and the head.
 It is confined to the trunk, the upper limit being the collar up to 6 cm above the prominences of the collar bones; at the sides to the seams of the sleeves, which should cross the head of the humerus; and the lower limit following a horizontal line across the back joining the tops of the hip bones, then by straight lines to the junction of the lines of the groin.
 It also includes the part of the bib beneath a horizontal line 1.5 to 2 cm below the chin which, in any case, may not be lower than the line of the shoulders (see Figure 4).